 The emphasis in physical education is on teamwork, understanding of basic rules of play for several lifelong physical games/activities, and heart-healthy lifestyle skills.
 All students in grades 1-5 are scheduled to the gym twice a week where a certified physical education specialist teaches skills.
+Additionally, Kindergarten students also participate in physical education either with the P.E. teacher or with a Kindergarten Aide under the guidance of a P.E. teacher.
 Students concentrate on doing their "personal best," actively participating in team situations, and cooperative play rather than competitive activities.